 Rotten wooden window frames are extremely common in older homes.
-Rot can develop in window frames for a lot of reasons.
+Rot can develop in wooden frames for a lot of reasons.
 We’ll explore the most common reason for rot in just a moment.
 Rot is caused by a type of fungus.
-When any wood is left exposed to the elements either without paint or the proper treatment, rot can form, and it basically eats the wood.
+When any wood is left exposed to the elements, either without paint or the proper treatment.
+Rot can form, and it basically eats the wood.

 However, there are ways of treating the rot in your wooden windows.
-In fact, there are even simple DIY methods you could use to solve issues with rotten wooden window frames, as long as you only have very minor rot in your frames.
-Let’s take a look at rot and how to spot it in your frames and then explore what you can do to solve it, shall we?
+In fact, there are even simple DIY methods you could use to solve issues with rotten windows.
+As long as you only have minor rot in your frames.
+Let’s take a look at rot and how to spot it in your frames.
+After this, we will explore what you can do to solve it, shall we?

-You see, most window frames in the UK are made of dense hardwood, so there shouldn’t be any softness or brittleness in healthy wood.
-You should check common problems areas too.
+You see, most wooden windows in the UK are made of dense hardwood, so there shouldn’t be any softness or brittleness in healthy wood.
+You should check common problem areas too.
 The bottom corners of the window frame, the sill and the lower strip along the bottom, even if the paint looks to be intact.

 Take your time and give the timber a really good going over.
 You can even use a chisel to test suspect areas.
 If you notice any wood that isn’t solid, this is a sign of rot.

 Rot occurs due to exposure to water.
 Rot absolutely loves damp conditions, and so the longer the wood is exposed to severe weather, the bigger risk of a big problem.